Summer School and Training for Consumer Best Practices and Societal impact for circularity of materials

 Lavrion Technological and Cultural Park – Greece

-On the first day of the Repair3D Summer School (14th July), a number of lectures related to plastic circularity and recycling, manufacturing of plastics composites, and use of plastics in packaging, are planned.
+On the first day of the Repair3D Summer School, a number of lectures related to plastic circularity and recycling, manufacturing of plastics composites, and use of plastics in packaging, are planned.

-The two Summer Schools will have joined sessions, all day on the 15th July.
+The two Summer Schools will have joined sessions, all day on the (date to be confirmed).
 This would be an opportunity to cover jointly topics of interests of both summer schools, such as: advanced 3D printing technologies, design of AM products, risk and safety in 3D printing, recycling, and IPR management.
 A joined social event for participants of both summer schools, is planned for that evening.